ColleSerre/SchoolArchives/Histoire/Dr Knight.md

 ## The Soviet Union under Stalin - Idology, terror and modernisation

-**What is the difference between totalitarianism and authoritarianism ?**
+**What is the difference between totalitarianism and authoritarianism ?
+(See diagram on Google Slides)**

 Authoritarianism limit political freedom whereas totalitarianism tend to limit individual liberty as a whole.
 Totalitarian states are guided by an ideology whereas authoritarian states don't necessarily start off with an ideology.
 In a totalitarian state, the ideology and the leader become one through a cult of personality.
 The word cult denotes the prophet/godlike figure the person becomes.
 You need to perform, to show your enthusiasm for the leader.